BlackMagicAI/AStar/README.md

 ```

 ***Disclaimer**
-*I know this code contains bad code but the main A* classes were written in 2005 and will be optimized later.*
+*I know this code contains bad code but the main AStar classes were written in 2005 and will be optimized later.*

 Code written by Maurice Tedder (based on the Java Applet by James Macgill - http://www.ccg.leeds.ac.uk/james/aStar/